learn-with-me/Development-Setup-Handbook/README.md

 #### Deployment

 This book currently does not have the capability to bundle itself or auto-deploy.
+I am using GitBook to write the book.
+For some reason, build process is broken.
 I am hoping to find some time in coming weeks to add that.
 Feel free to take it up if this is something that you'd like to contribute on.

 #### Contributions

 We welcome all contributions.
 Please feel free to add support for languages/libraries that you would like to see as part of this book.
 I've tried to keep a similar format for all the topics.
 When contributing, it'll be really helpful if you could account for the same.